carina-cc/elizabethgould/williamdyce.md

     src="https://www.tate.org.uk/research/publications/in-focus/pegwell-bay-kent-william-dyce/pegwell-bay-1860-exhibition">

 The Dyces did not go back to [Ramsgate](/19c/19c-ramsgate)  in subsequent summers, having found the lodging there expensive.
-In 1859 their holiday was in <span data-mouseover-map-flyto="Q211873">Arran</span>, in 1860 in <span data-mouseover-map-flyto="Q1892770">North Wales</span>, where Dyce claimed they got ‘twice as much for the money as they ever got in England’[^2].
+In 1859 their holiday was in <span data-mouseover-map-flyto="Q211873" prefer-geojson show-labels>Isle of Arran</span>, in 1860 in <span data-mouseover-map-flyto="Q1892770" prefer-geojson show-labels>North Wales</span>, where Dyce claimed they got ‘twice as much for the money as they ever got in England’[^2].
 But he could report that he had made £400 from his holiday in [Ramsgate](/19c/19c-ramsgate).
 We know that the painting was sold to his father-in-law, and presumably that is what he paid.
 <param ve-map title="Ramsgate" center="Q736439" zoom="12" prefer-geojson show-labels>

-# End Notes
 [^1]: _Times_, no.23612.
 5 May 1860.5; Critic:20:514.
 12 May 1860.
 594.
 [^2]: William Dyce, letter to Robert Cay, 20 October 1860.
 Dyce Papers TAM 54/31.
 The Dyce Papers is an unpublished collection of typescript and handwritten notes put together by William Dyce’s son, James Stirling Dyce.
 It includes transcripts of Dyce’s correspondence and writings.
 The original is in the archives of Aberdeen Art Gallery and Museum; a microfiche is kept in the Tate Archives.